Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Proof of the sharp large deviation estimate for spheres

-To further simplify \eqref{split12}, note that it follows from ~\cite[Example 4.3]{Andriani97} that in $\mathbb{R}^2$, the Weingarten map is reduced to multiplication by the inverse of the radius of the osculating circle, which is equal to the absolute value of the curvature.
+Next, observe that \cite[Example 4.3]{Andriani97} shows that in $\mathbb{R}^2$, the Weingarten map is reduced to multiplication by the inverse of the radius of the osculating circle, which is equal to the absolute value of the curvature.
 Recall that for a curve in $\R^2$ defined by the equation $T(x,y)=0$ for a sufficiently smooth map $T:\R^2 \to \R$, the curvature at a point $x^*$ on the curve is given by the formula

 Thus, to calculate the curvature of the curve ${\mathcal C}_1$ at $\xstar$, use the above formula with $T(x,y) = \Psi^*_p(x,y) - \Psi^*_p(a,1)$ and $x^* = \xstar$, and substitute the relations $\partial_j\Psi^*_p(\xstar) = \lambda_{a,j}$, $j=1,2$, and the definition of $\Hess_a$ mentioned above to conclude that